-TaxAct no longer supports the creation of FinCEN Form 114 (FBAR), starting with tax year 2019.
+The TaxAct program no longer supports the creation of FinCEN Form 114 (FBAR) as of tax year 2019.

 Since this is a Bank Secrecy Act (BSA) form, it is not processed by the IRS.
 You can fill out and e-file the form through the BSA E-Filing System.